mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate-properties-pages-windows.md

 # Migrate your Options, Document Properties and Object Properties Pages

-This guide walks you through migrating existing Rhino 5, plug-in provided, Rhino Options, Document Properties and Object Properties pages to Rhino 6.
+This guide walks you through migrating existing Rhino 5 plug-in provided, Rhino Options, Document Properties and Object Properties pages to Rhino 6.

 You can find instructions regarding migrating your Rhino 5 plugin project to Rhino 6  [here]({{ site.baseurl }}/guides/cpp/migrate-your-plugin-manual-windows).

+The code used in this document is available on GitHub [here](https://github.com/mcneel/rhino-developer-samples/tree/6/cpp/SampleMigration).

 ## Migrating `CRhinoPlugIn` derived class

-The Rhino 5 `CRhinoPlugIn` class includes `AddPagesToObjectPropertiesDialog`, `AddPagesToOptionsDialog` and `AddPagesToDocumentPropertiesDialog` virtual methods which may be optionally overridden when adding custom pages to the Options, Document Properties and Object Properties dialogs.
+The Rhino 5 `CRhinoPlugIn` class includes `AddPagesToObjectPropertiesDialog`, `AddPagesToOptionsDialog` and `AddPagesToDocumentPropertiesDialog` virtual methods which may be overridden when adding custom pages to the Options, Document Properties and Object Properties dialogs.
 These methods have been modified in Rhino 6 and will require changes to your derived plug-in classes.

 #### Rhino 5 Code

 ```
-void CV5PageTestPlugIn::AddPagesToObjectPropertiesDialog(
+void CSamplePropertiesPagesPlugIn::AddPagesToObjectPropertiesDialog(
   ON_SimpleArray<class CRhinoObjectPropertiesDialogPage*>& pages)
 {
   pages.Append(&m_properties_page);
 }

-void CV5PageTestPlugIn::AddPagesToOptionsDialog(
+void CSamplePropertiesPagesPlugIn::AddPagesToOptionsDialog(
   HWND hwndParent,
   ON_SimpleArray<CRhinoOptionsDialogPage*>& pages)
 {
   pages.Append(new COptionsPage());
 }

-void CV5PageTestPlugIn::AddPagesToDocumentPropertiesDialog(
+void CSamplePropertiesPagesPlugIn::AddPagesToDocumentPropertiesDialog(
   CRhinoDoc& doc,
   HWND hwndParent,
   ON_SimpleArray<CRhinoOptionsDialogPage*>& pages)